Schools

 If you need any help with the online tool or have questions about the guidance document, please contact 719-733-7468 or waterforkids@state.co.us.

-After you complete the online sampling plan tool, you will use the PIN you received in your email to log in to the data tool to review your sample sites and to order bottles.
+After you complete the online sampling plan tool, our technical assistance team will review your sampling plan and submit your bottle order.
 The bottle order is automatically sent to the state laboratory, which will prepare a sampling kit for each facility with a pre-labeled chain of custody, pre-labeled bottle labels, sampling instructions and the exact number of bottles you will need.
 The sampling kit will be sent to your shipping address with an individual kit for each facility.
 Each kit will come with a prepaid shipping label to return the bottles.
+You will receive an email with a sampling plan summary and verification that your bottle order was submitted.

 Frequently Asked Questions:

 You only need to test water sources used for drinking or cooking.
 In general, consumption of water from classroom and bathroom sinks is not recommended and these taps should be designated as hand washing locations only.
+(The program has free signs available for you to post at these locations.
+Email waterforkids@state.co.us if you need signs.)
 Sampling should be conducted only at faucets where there is a reasonable expectation that children will be drinking or at faucets where water is used for preparing food for children.
-Unless your facility actively encourages and expects children fill water bottles or cups at a classroom or bathroom sink, these sinks do not need to be included for sampling. -
+Unless your facility actively encourages and expects children to fill water bottles or cups at a classroom or bathroom sink, these sinks do not need to be included for sampling.

 The intent of the bill is to test plumbed taps that could be used for drinking or cooking.
 There is no exemption for providers who use bottled water.
 If a tap tests high for lead, you may choose to put up signage that states that the tap is not to be used for drinking or preparing food.
 All of the supplies, training and sample analyses are free.
 Costs to replace faucets or to purchase filtration systems are reimbursable under this program.
 Do not test the purchased bottled water under this program.